x

 "These issues, which do not constitute an exhaustive list, show the defectiveness of the construction and the failure of the seller and contractor to comply with the terms of the addendum," the lawsuit said.

-Additionally, it was alleged that Duggar was not operating with a valid contractor's license.
+Additionally, the lawsuit accuses Duggar of operating without a valid contractor's license.

 The company asked that the lawsuit be dismissed.

-In a separate filing dated Oct.
+In a separate filing on Oct.
 17, Duggar expressed he wanted to be excluded from the lawsuit and requested dismissal.

 While Duggar's legal counsel has not formally filed an answer to the lawsuit, a motion to dismiss claims that Thompson was "not in privity of contract with defendant Jason Duggar."